 Create BaseBackup

-Next thing is create a BaseBackup.
-This is simply a tar of the /var/lib/pgsql/data-directory.
+Next thing is creating a BaseBackup.
+This is simply a tar of the /var/lib/pgsql/data

 When recovering this will generate a base to replay the WAL-Logs.